NBA 2K16: Reception

 NBA 2K16 received "generally favorable" reviews from critics, according to review aggregator Metacritic which gave the game a score of 86/100 from 10 critics for the Xbox One version, and 87/100 from 42 critics for the PlayStation 4 version.

 Jeff Landa gave the game a positive review for Electronic Gaming Monthly.
 He scored it a 9.0/10, praised the overall presentation and gameplay, and stated: "Games like NBA 2K16 will tend to overreach in how it chooses to occupy your time outside of the virtual arena.
 This is where most players will find the fault with 2K16, as not every mode external to game time is as fleshed out or competent as the main course.
 Not every returning 2K player will welcome the minor adjustments to the control scheme.
 Some online hiccups will frustrate others, and the addition of a MyCareer that doesn't always feel like yours will split many down the middle.
 Still, NBA 2K16 remains a refined technical masterpiece that rewards rookies and veterans alike with a showcase that belongs in the basketball hall-of-fame."

-Game Informer's Matt Bertz awarded the game a 9 out of 10, concluding: "NBA 2K16 is the first true classic sports game of this console generation.
+Game Informers Matt Bertz awarded the game a 9 out of 10, concluding: "NBA 2K16 is the first true classic sports game of this console generation.
 I can only hope other sports games follow Visual Concepts' steadfast dedication to innovating on both the gameplay and game mode fronts."
 Bertz praised the MyCareer acting, commentary, the visuals, calling it the "best-looking sports game ever made", the "ambitious" changes and "innovations", the "stellar" gameplay, and the depth, saying the game "offers the most value you'll find in a sports game".

 Devin Charles of Game Revolution gave the game a positive review.
 He scored it a 4.0 out of 5 and praised the "fantastic" presentation, the amount of depth, the "great" soundtrack, and the involvement of Spike Lee.
 Charles did feel as though the controls could have been better and disliked the dialogue in MyCareer mode.
 Charles concluded his review by saying: "[NBA 2K16 is] possibly the most complete game to the series.
 Truly when picking a title for yourself it's all about your preference.
 I actually like NBA Live 16s Pro-Am more, yet I like the way 2K16 presents its product on and off the court.
 Having options like playing with old-school teams and players further keeps fans interested. [...]
 2K Sports rarely take a step back and this year is no different."